 REQUIRES Notification

-COMMITTEE VISIT NO
+соммі No TTEE VISIT

-^{fee} No
+FEE No

 Yes SUBJECT TO SUBSTANTIVE CHANGE RESTRICTION

 An agreement with an entity (or entities) not certified to participate in U.S. Department of Education title IV programs to deliver less than 25% of a program's content recorded on the SACSCOC institution's transcript as its own requires notification prior to implementation.
 SACSCOC is obligated to respond within 90 days of receipt of the notification.
 Also refer to Standard 10.9 of the Principles of Accreditation.